andraztori/marrakesh/architecture.md

 - **Convergence Controllers** (`ControllerTrait`): Define how to converge (e.g., proportional control, constant)
   - Campaigns and sellers hold a `Vec<Box<dyn ControllerTrait>>` to control convergence behavior for each target
   - Handles state management and adjustment logic
-- All controllers work with `ControllerState` trait objects for uniform interface
+- All controllers work with `ControllerStateTrait` trait objects for uniform interface
 - Enables flexible combination of targets and controllers (e.g., proportional control for budget targets, constant control for fixed pacing)
 - Supports multiple targets per campaign/seller (e.g., dual-target campaigns with two independent controllers)